Simon Ooi Tze Min: Educational Background

-Political career

 Student Activist

 Simon had been actively involved in student activism during his university time.
 In 2006, he served as the Vice President of Chinese Language Society of UPM and Coordinator of Student Progressive Front UPM.
 He then became the Administrative Secretary of Malaysia Youth and Student Democratic Movement (DEMA) in 2007.
 His most significant chapter as a student activist was initiating a protest and boycott movement against unfair campus election in 2005 through a series of peaceful assemblies in UPM.
 As a consequence, he was charged by the university authorities for 7 charges under the University and University College Act 1971 (AUKU).

 Earlier Involvement in Politics

 Simon kickstarted his journey in politics by joining People’s Justice Party (PKR) in 2008.
-He debuted as political secretary to Member of Parliament Gopeng, Dr Lee Boon Chye from 2008 to 2009.
+He debuted as Political Secretary to Gopeng Member of Parliament, Dr Lee Boon Chye from 2008 to 2009.
 In 2010, he returned to his hometown, Sungai Petani, Kedah and served as a Municipal Councillor in Sungai Petani Municipal Council until 2013 before he was elected as State Assemblyperson in the 13th General Election.